kulgg/bodyfat.cc/README.md

 <h1 align="center"><a href="https://bodyfat.cc">bodyfat.cc</a></h1>

 bodyfat.cc helps you measure and log your body fat percentage.

+## Features

+- Free
+- No registration
+- No tracking
-Free.
-No registration.
-No tracking.
-100% private (all data reside in local storage).
-Functionality to import/export all measurements as JSON.
+- 100% private (all data reside in local storage)
+- Functionality to import/export all measurements as JSON

 ## Stack